 How to Get Overseas Employment Certificate (OEC) in Dubai

-To all our Filipino friends in Dubai who are wondering how to get an Overseas Employment Certificate (OEC) to have a tax exemption from travelling, here is your complete guide on applying and renewing.
+To all our Filipino friends in Dubai who are wondering how to get an Overseas Employment Certificate (OEC) to have a tax exemption from traveling, here is your complete guide on applying and renewing.

 FOR APPLICATION IN THE PHILIPPINE EMBASSY DUBAI